 Tips for Keeping It Real

-• You don’t need a picture-perfect Montessori setup.
-Messy works.
+You don't need a picture-perfect Montessori setup.
+Messy work.
 Real life counts.

 • Toy rotation isn't rigid.
 If your child asks for something in storage, go for it.

-There’s no magic number, but a good rule of thumb is:
+There's no magical number, but 5-8 toys is a good choice for toddlers.

-If your space feels calm and your child is engaged — you’ve found the sweet spot.
+When your space feels at ease and your child is engaged, you have hit the sweet spot.

 Toy rotation isn't just a system — it's a mindset.